 The screening and run-in periods will last approximately eight to ten weeks.
-Each treatment period will last 16 weeks and the washout periods will last 8 weeks.
+Each treatment period will last 16 weeks and the washout periods will last between 8-16 weeks, depending on the treatment.
 The length of time you are in the study will depend upon the number of treatments you receive, and the number of treatments you receive will depend upon when you enroll in the study.
-If you enroll early in the study, and qualify for each individual treatment, you could receive up to 3 treatments.
+If you enroll early in the study, and qualify for each individual treatment, you could receive up to 5 treatments.
 The longest time you could be in the study is approximately 3 1/2 years and the shortest time is approximately 1 year.